 The cost of flood insurance can vary dramatically depending on where your home is located and whether you use a NFIP policy or private insurance.

-According to the Federal Emergency Management (FEMA) website, the average cost of a flood policy is currently $700 a year but costs can easily skyrocket up to $2,000 or higher depending on your home's elevation and designated flood zone.
+According to the Federal Emergency Management (FEMA) website, the average cost of a flood policy is about $700 a year.
+However, costs can easily skyrocket up to $2,000 or higher depending on your home's elevation and designated flood zone.

 One thing to keep in mind is that the government subsidizes NFIP rates.
 Unfortunately, the NFIP is currently billions of dollars in debt due to major losses in recent years.
 Congress has taken steps to bring the cost of NFIP policies more in line with the actual risk presented by the property so there is a good chance NFIP rates will be headed up in the future.

 Private flood insurance prices can also vary widely and for high-risk properties the premium is often a shock.
-As an example, to insure a house in Miami Beach which is in the highest risk “V” zone, with a policy for $300,000 in building coverage combined with $100,000 in personal property and a $2,000 deductible the annual cost is $18,026 according to privatemarketflood.com.
+As an example, to insure a house in Miami Beach, which is in the highest risk “V” zone, with a policy for $300,000 in building coverage combined with $100,000 in personal property and a $2,000 deductible can cost close to $20,000 annually.

 If you move the same house to a low risk “A” zone that premium drops down to $3,714.
 This clearly illustrates how dramatically location can impact your premium.